Chevrolet Series H: Models

 In 1914 the Series H debuted with the H-2 Royal Mail Roadster and the H-4 5-seater Baby Grand Touring model, both with a 104 in wheelbase.

 In 1915, all Series H models got a longer 106 in wheelbase and larger brakes, and an electric starter was now standard.

 Also for 1915 Chevrolet introduced the Amesbury Special model H-3, a 3-seat roadster (similar to the Royal Mail) that sold for $985.
 It came painted in French grey with green patent leather interior.
 The standard wheels were the plain wooden spoke type, but most of the cars sold had the optional Houk wire wheels which cost $125 extra and were painted green to match the interior.
-Sadly due to poor sales this model was dropped after only one year.
+This model was dropped after one year due to lack of sales.

 In 1916, the Royal Mail model H-2½ was introduced which was the first integral trunk for Chevrolet with gas tank in the rear between the frame rails.

 The Series H models were moved upmarket when the $490 Chevrolet 490 was introduced in June 1915 to compete directly with the Ford Model T.

 Total Chevrolet production for 1913 was 5,987.